broadinstitute/epi-wdl-workshop/README.md

 your **credentials** for submission of workflows to WDL execution service (Cromwell).
 *Please keep this file in a secure place!*

+If at any point you lost `options.json` or just want to re-create it, just re-run step 2.

 ## Submit a workflow

 ```